icgc-dcc/dcc-docs/docs/submission/guide/ega_file_validation.md

 *We strongly encourage ICGC member projects to start this process early as it may take time to gather and validate your data submission.*

-### Requirements:
+## Requirements

 The EGA Raw File Validation check will be valid if the following conditions are met:

 1. Each submitted EGA File ID must map to either analyzed_sample_id or matched_sample_id
 2. One or more EGA File ID(s) should map to analyzed_sample_id
 3. If "matched_sample_id" field exists in metadata file, one or more EGA File ID(s) should map to matched_sample_id

 ### Examples of valid 'raw_data_accession' when 'raw_data_repository' is 'EGA':